ingexy/snap-summer-challenge-2026-script/README.md

-All rights reserved.
+Copyright Notice All rights reserved.
 Copyright (c) 2026 @ingexy.
-All rights reserved.
-No part of this work may be reproduced or used without prior written permission.
+No part of this work may be reproduced, distributed, or used without prior written permission from the author.